kktse/billcobb_challenge_a/README.md

 - Frequency at peak gain
 - Ratio of peak to steady-state gain
 - Bandwidth

+As an additional challenge, show a Bode plot of the yaw moment by steer response.

 The challenge data is available in `data/marc2.txt`.